jordalgo/estream/readme.md

 ## Summary

 Estreams work similar to Node read/write streams in that you can listen for data, errors, and end events coming through the streams.
-You can push new data into the streams by calling `push` on your stream and passing in a piece of data or an error (new Error()).
+You can push new data into the streams by calling `push` on your stream and passing in a piece of data or an error `new Error('boom')`.
 If there are consumers of the stream (or connected streams) it will pass along the data to them, otherwise the data is lost.
 However, you can buffer this data into memory calling `setBuffer(true)` if you want to save all the events for later consumption.

 ## Combining Estreams